FernandoNamba/FernandoNamba/README.md

 - 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, NodeJS, React.
 - 🤔 I’m looking for help with my first work on Front-End Developer area.
 - 💬 Ask me about ...
-- 📫 How to reach me: @fernandonamba / linkedin.com/fernando-namba
 - ⚡ Fun fact: Long career as a sales manager, I am willing and very excited to change areas and become a good developer, dedicating myself at all times. :facepunch:

 <br>